Ichthyosis hystrix

 Ichthyosis hystrix is a group of rare skin disorders in the ichthyosis family of skin disorders characterized by massive hyperkeratosis with an appearance like spiny scales.
 This term is also used to refer to a type of epidermal nevi with extensive bilateral distribution.

 Types

 Ichthyosis hystrix, Curth-Macklin type

 The symptoms of ichthyosis hystrix Curth-Macklin are similar to epidermolytic hyperkeratosis (NPS-2 type) but there is no blistering and the hyperkeratosis is verrucous or spine-like.
 The hyperkeratosis is brown-grey in colour and is most obvious on the arms and legs.
 It is an autosomal dominant condition and can be caused by errors to the KRT1 gene.
-It is named after Helen Ollendorff Curth (1899-1982), a German-Jewish dermatologist, and Madge Thurlow Macklin (1893–1962), an American medical geneticist, and is one of the first syndromes named after two women.
+It is named after Helene Ollendorff Curth (1899-1982), a German-Jewish dermatologist, and Madge Thurlow Macklin (1893–1962), an American medical geneticist, and is one of the first syndromes named after two women.

 Ichthyosis hystrix, Lambert type

 Also known as ichthyosis hystrix gravior or porcupine man.
 This disease is characterised by spiny scales which cover the entire body except the face, genitals, palms and soles.
 The only known cases were in Edward Lambert (known as the porcupine man) who was exhibited in front of the Royal Society in London in 1731 and three generations of his descendants.
 No cases of this disease are now known though some experts believe that it may have been a type of epidermolytic hyperkeratosis.
 From the history of the Lambert family the disease appears to have been an autosomal dominant condition.